whelanlab/EEG_ML_QC/README.md

 # EEG_ML_QC
-There is no more need to do manual QC on EEG data.
+There is need to do manual QC on EEG data any more.
 Dream will come true.